-Both the Borrower and Solvest, Ltd. are permitted to borrow under the asset-based Revolving Credit Facility.
+Both the Borrower and Solvest, Ltd., a wholly-owned Bermudan subsidiary of Dole that is a borrower under Dole's existing credit agreement, are permitted to borrow under the asset-based Revolving Credit Facility, which includes commitments for \$135 million of revolving loans, \$75 million of letters of credit, \$25 million of swingline loans and \$15 million of first in last out ("FILO") revolving loans.
 Interest under the Revolving Credit Facility will be payable, at the option of Borrower or Solvest, Ltd., as applicable, either at a base rate plus a margin or a LIBOR-based rate plus a margin, with step-downs and step-ups based on excess availability.
+We currently believe that initially the margin payable on swingline loans will be 0.75%, the margin payable on revolving loans bearing interest at the base rate will be 0.75%, the margin payable on revolving loans bearing interest at the base rate will be 2.00% and the margin payable on FILO loans bearing interest at the LIBOR rate will be 3.00%.
+However, the margin payable on the revolving loans may change during the syndication of the Revolving Credit Facility.
 Interest will be payable, in the case of loans bearing interest based on LIBOR, in arrears at the end of the applicable interest period (and for interest periods longer than three months, every three months) and, in the case of loans bearing interest based on the base rate, quarterly in arrears.
 Interest will also be payable at the time of repayment of any loans and at maturity.
 The Revolving Credit Facility will mature five years from the date of the closing of the merger.

-Borrowings under the Revolving Credit Facility will be subject to availability under a borrowing base.
+Borrowings under the Revolving Credit Facility will be subject to availability under a borrowing base and revolving loans and swingline loans under the Revolving Credit Facility will not be available to the extent that unutilized FILO loan commitments are available.
 The Revolving Credit Facility will be guaranteed by Parent and each direct and indirect wholly owned U.S. subsidiary of the Borrower and, solely with respect to Solvest, Ltd., each wholly owned direct and indirect Bermuda subsidiary of the Borrower.
 The Revolving Credit Facility will be secured, subject to certain agreed exceptions, by (i) a first priority security interest in the inventory, accounts receivable, cash, deposit accounts, securities and commodity accounts and certain items in connection therewith of the Borrower and each guarantor (collectively, the "Revolving Credit Facility Priority Collateral") and (ii) a second priority security interest in the Term Loan Facility Priority Collateral; provided, however, that assets of Solvest, Ltd. and the Bermuda guarantors will not secure the obligations owed by the Borrower or any of the U.S. subsidiaries of the Borrower.